 - length, width, materials, and condition or age (if available), as well as proposed prioritized improvements to those systems; - b.
 Plan must identify local hazard risks and explain how the plan mitigates against those risks; and - c.
-Adoption of approved Comprehensive Plan and Zoning Ordinance must be complete within the contract term.
+Adoption of approved Comprehensive Plan and Zoning Ordinance must be complete within 24 months of grant award.
 Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment.